Club Egara

 Club Egara is a Spanish sports club based in Terrassa, Catalonia.
 It was founded in 1935 with the name 'CD Armonia Egara'.
-It is best known for its field hockey department but it also has tennis, padel and golf sections.
+It is best known for its professional field hockey department but it also has tennis, padel and golf sections.

 It plays in the Pla del Bon Aire facilities.
 It is one of the best teams in Spain, having won 15 Spanish league titles.